lumol-org/lumol/doc/src/input/md.md

 ### Velocity-Verlet integrator

 Velocity-Verlet is the most common NVE integrator for molecular dynamics.
-See this [page][VelocityVerlet] for more informations about the algorithm.
+See this [page][VelocityVerlet] for more information about the algorithm.

 In the input, it can be specified by using the `VelocityVerlet` integrator type: